Credits

 About the Project

-Germantown YWCA: A Social History of a Building is an on-going collaborative project aimed to preserve the neighborhood’s rich history, to nurture community relationship, and to share stories of the many people involved with the building and the organization.
+Germantown YWCA: A Social History of a Building is an ongoing collaborative project aimed to preserve the Philadelphia neighborhood’s rich history, to nurture community relationships, and to share stories of the many people involved with the building and the organization.
 The intention is to create an interactive website to educate the public about “the Y” and understand the critical significance of the civic center in enriching and grounding the Germantown community.

 “Social history” refers to a foregrounding of the social relations that constitute the building’s significance over time.
 The term was first coined as a reaction to the kinds of history that centered “great men” as figures who caused and willed change.
-“Social histories” were meant to represent how historical events were part of a large context of people, communities, and societies.
+“Social histories” represent how historical events are part of a large context of people, communities, and societies.
 The idea is that a historical event is a result of many different social forces, actors, and everyday people.
-In this project, then, the focus is on the everyday people — often women — who used, lived and worked in the building, and many who hold memories of the place.
+In this project, then, the focus is on the everyday people — often women — who used, lived and worked in and near the building, and many who hold memories of the place.